creamine/java-oreilly-rwsd/chapter_02/README.md

 ### **CODE COVERAGE:**

 Code coverage refers to how much of the source code of your software (i.e., how many lines or blocks) is tested by a set of tests.
 It is generally a good idea to aim for high coverage because it reduces the chance of unexpected bugs.
 There isn’t a specific percentage that is considered sufficient, but we recommend aiming for 70%–90%.

+Popular code coverage tools in Java include JaCoCo, Emma, and Cobertura.
+In practice, you will see people talking about line coverage, which tells you how many statements the code covered.
+This technique gives a false sense of having good coverage because conditionals (if, while, for) will count as one statement.
+However, conditionals have multiple possible paths.
+You should therefore favor branch coverage, which checks the true and false branch for each conditional.

+## **Takeaways**

+- God Classes and code duplication lead to code that is hard to reason about and maintain.

+- The Single Responsibility Principle helps you write code that is easier to manage and maintain.

+- Cohesion is concerned with how how strongly related the responsibilities of a class or method are.

+- Coupling is concerned with how dependent a class is on other parts of your code.

+- High cohesion and low coupling are characteristics of maintainable code.

+- A suite of automated tests increases confidence that your software is correct, makes it more robust for changes, and helps program comprehension.

+- JUnit is a Java testing framework that lets you specify unit tests that verify the behavior of your methods and classes.

+- Given-When-Then is a pattern for setting up a test into three parts to help understand the tests you implement.